KonanM/tser/README.md

     tser::BinaryArchive ba;
     ba.save(robot);
-    std::cout << ba; //prints AwAAAAQAAAABUg== to the console via base64 encoding (base64 means only printable characters are used)
+    std::cout << ba; //prints AwAAAAQAAAABUg to the console via base64 encoding (base64 means only printable characters are used)
     //this way it's quickly possible to log entire objects to the console or logfiles tser::BinaryArchive ba2;
-    //if we pass the BinaryArchive a string via operator << it will decode it and initialized it's internal buffer with it ba2 << "AwAAAAQAAAABUg==";
+    //if we pass the BinaryArchive a string via operator << it will decode it and initialized it's internal buffer with it ba2 << "AwAAAAQAAAABUg";
     //so it's basically three lines of code to load an object into a test and start using it auto loadedRobot = ba2.load<Robot>();
-    //all the comparision operator are implemented, so I could directly use std::set<Robot>
+    //the comparision operators ==,!=,< are implemented, so I could directly use std::set<Robot>
     bool areEqual = (robot == loadedRobot) && !(robot !=loadedRobot) && !(robot < loadedRobot);
     (void)areEqual;
     std::cout << loadedRobot; // prints Robot:{point=Point:{x=3, y=4}, item={R}}